The Harold Frank Engineering Entrepreneurship Institute Advisory Board

 Iris Bombelyn grows and leads teams to deliver results.
 She’s been successful in profit/loss and production roles, and understands the synergy necessary to optimize an enterprise.
 She is a passionate believer and practitioner of mentoring and diversity inclusion, recognized numerous times for her leadership in STEM.
 She has acted as a change agent for organizations needing course correction or revitalization to a new strategic vision.

 Bombelyn retired from Lockheed Martin after 33 years working in space launch vehicles and spacecraft.
-Currently she Chairs the Advisory Board of the Harold Frank Engineering Entrepreneurship Program, and is a Managing Director with Golden Seeds, an Angel Investment group.
+Currently she Chairs the Advisory Board of The Harold Frank Engineering Entrepreneurship Institute, and is a Managing Director with Golden Seeds, an Angel Investment group.

 Bombelyn started her career as an instrumentation engineer working at Vandenberg AFB, CA on the Titan rocket launch team.
 There, she learned the value of teamwork, practice, and timely decision-making.
 She certified as lead Instrumentation Engineer and later, Payload Operations Launch Conductor, in her 14 year stint there.